cdozdil/OptiScaler/README.md

 ## Recommended installation (with OptiFG and all other features, `non-nvngx`)

 > [!IMPORTANT]
 > ***Please use the [Nightly builds](https://github.com/cdozdil/OptiScaler/releases/tag/nightly) as the latest Stable is vastly outdated and the Readme does not apply to it anymore due to many missing features.***
+> _Fair warning, Nightly builds have Debug logging forced by default due to being bleeding-edge.
+If everything is working fine, then you can save storage space by disabling it by leaving `LogFile=` blank._

 ### [Automated]
 **1.** Extract **all** of the Optiscaler files **by the main game exe** _(for Unreal Engine games, that's usually the _win_shipping.exe_ in one of the subfolders, generally `<path-to-game>\Game-or-Project-name\Binaries\Win64\`, **ignore** the `Engine` folder)_